fenago/deep-learning-time-series-forecasting/chapter_18/Lab16.md

 Statistical correlation summarizes the strength of the relationship between two variables.
 We can assume the distribution of each variable fits a Gaussian (bell curve) distribution.
-If this is the case, we can use the Pearson’s correlation coefficient to summarize the correlation between the variables.
-The Pearson’s correlation coefficient is a number between -1 and 1 that describes a negative or positive correlation respectively.
+If this is the case, we can use the Pearson' s correlation coefficient to summarize the correlation between the variables.
+The Pearson' s correlation coefficient is a number between -1 and 1 that describes a negative or positive correlation respectively.
 A value of zero indicates no correlation.